Sierra Skye Stuns In Hot Pink Bikini Bottoms In New Instagram Share

 The update has received over 10,700 likes in the first 15 minutes since it went live, and her devotees gushed about her good looks in the comments section.

-“You are fantastic,” raved an admirer, using a string of smiley face with heart-eyes to make their point.
+“You are fantastic,” raved an admirer, using a string of smiley face with heart-eyes emoji to make their point.

-“Can I just have your body ratio?!!!” exclaimed a second devotee.
+“Can I just have your body ratio?!!!” exclaimed a second fan.

 “Keep it up,” wrote a third supporter.